adokoy001/DSP-LinPred/README.md

     #
     # h_length : Filter size. (default = 100)
     # dc_mode  : Direct Current Component estimation.
-    #            it challenges to estimating DC component when set 1
+    #            it challenges to estimating DC component when set 1.
-    #            automatically in updating phase.
     #            (default = 1 enable)
     # dc_init  : Initial DC bias.
     #            It *SHOULD* be set value *ACCURATELY* when dc_mode => 0.